 8. More Ways to Modify Photos

-For places to find free stock photos and more tips on modifying stock photos see the articles below.
+You can find free stock photos and more tips on modifying them in the articles below.

 - How to Crop Photos for eLearning